alexrogermoya/lsds-2025-48-t2-p202/projects/1-hdfs/README.md

 > Answer each question briefly (at most, 2 sentences per question).

 **[1 mark] Watch [Docker in 100 Seconds](https://www.youtube.com/watch?v=Gjnup-PuquQ).
 What is a Dockerfile?**
+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble a Docker image

 **[1 mark] What is a Docker image?**
+A Docker image is a snapshot or blueprint of the libraries and dependencies required inside a Docker container for an application to run

 **[1 mark] What is a Docker container?**
+A Docker container is a lightweight, standalone, and executable unit that packages an application along with its dependencies, libraries, and configuration files.
+It runs consistently across different environments by isolating the application from the host system.

 **[1 mark] What is Docker compose?**
+Docker Compose is a tool for defining and running multi-container applications.
+It is the key to unlocking a streamlined and efficient development and deployment experience.

 **[1 mark] What is a Docker compose file?**
+A Docker Compose file is a YAML configuration file used to define and manage multi-container Docker applications.
+It specifies describes all the services and containers that we need.

 ---